Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 We are not actually interested in floating point in the abstract, but rather what we commonly refer to as “float” in our programs.

-In the world of all the possible floating point types, these are the vanillas, except in this world, everyone also wants vanilla all the time
+In the world of all the possible floating point types, these are the vanillas, except in this world, everyone also wants vanilla all the time!

 This float format is canonized by the IEEE in the IEEE 754 specification.
 Inside this holy grail is where the expected behavior is outlined in excruciating detail making it possible for users to expect the same behavior for the same floating point operations on different platforms.
 A cornerstone of making float ~~portable~~.

-Also, this is where hell starts.
+Also, this is where hell starts!

 ### +0/-0